eminencegrs/azure-cookbook-notes/Chapter_01.md

 In real-world scenarios, we will need to remove the Contributor role from a user, because it gives many more permissions compared to the custom role.

-## “Assigning Allowed Azure Resource Types in a Subscription
+## Assigning Allowed Azure Resource Types in a Subscription

 WE need to limit the Azure resource types that subscription users can create.